sric-language/sric/doc/doc-en/src/intro/DiffCpp.md

 - No implicit copying of large objects
 - No define multi var per statement
 - No nested class, nested function
-- No class, just struct
+- No class, only struct
 - No namespace
 - No macro
 - No forward declarations